 - A. Planning.
-As mentioned above, the City Council is considering the Volcano Heights Sector Development Plan (VHSDP), which will provide strategies for development and an organization of zoning for the area.
-The subject request has not been a consideration for this Plan because it has not been adopted yet. - B. Access.
+As mentioned above, the City will be adopting the Volcano Heights Sector Development Plan (VHSDP), which will provide strategies for development and an organization of zoning for the area.
+This request has not been a consideration for this Plan because of the fact that is has not been adopted yet. - B. Access.
 Both Paseo del Norte and Unser Boulevard are Limited Access Principal Arterials.
 These roads have designated intersections at 1⁄2 mile intervals with other roads.
-Direct access to the site is not currently available from either facility and thus, access to the site is projected to be from a series of frontage roads.
+Direct access to the site cannot be obtained from either facility and thus, access to the site is projected to be from a series of frontage roads.
 However, the entire area has remained undeveloped and these roads do not yet exist.
-The VHSDP will recommend a mechanism for the property owners in the area to work together to develop the internal roadway network. - C. Water/Waste Water.
+The VHSDP will recommend a mechanism for the property owners in the area to work together to develop the roadway network. - C. Water/Waste Water.
 The applicant did submit a Water and Sanitary Sewer Serviceability Statement (#121003) from the ABCWUA.
 The subject site is currently outside of the current water and sanitary sewer service boundary.
 There are no water or sewer lines extended across Volcano Heights along portions of Paseo del Norte or Unser Boulevard in reasonable proximity to the site.
 The applicant intends to drill a well for water supply and run a septic system for sanitary sewer service.
 Approval of these actions must be granted by the State; ABCWUA will be asked to provide a recommendation.
-The Water Authority has stated that they will not provide a favorable response as they do not want new commercial water wells or septic systems in their service area. - D. Hydrology.
+The Water Authority has stated that they will not provide a favorable response as they do not want new commercial water wells or septic systems in their service area. - D. Hvdrology.
 The City Hydrologist has stated that there is currently not an approved Drainage Plan for the Volcano Mesa area.
 A Drainage Plan is required for the area before any development is permitted.
 AMAFCA is currently addressing this issue and is working to have such a study completed.
 If the subject site is approved before the AMAFCA study is completed, the applicant will be responsible for providing a Drainage Plan for the surrounding area.
 Further, since the applicant is ahead of the AMAFCA and City construction of drainage facilities, the applicant will be required to provide these as well. - E. Electricity.
 Currently there is an operational traffic signal at the intersection of Paseo del Norte and Unser Boulevard.
 The Public Service Company of New Mexico (PNM) has stated that adequate electrical service is not available from this signal and that new electrical service will need to be provided.
 This new service is not yet available. - F. Submittal.
 The site plan for subdivision is confusing and does not show the proper information.
 The applicant has been made aware of these problems, but has not submitted a revised plan.
 Also, the Landscaping Plan has not been thoroughly reviewed by staff as it arrived the week that the staff report was due for distribution-inside of the required 10 days.
-However, since the first and second iteration of the original site plan had a Landscaping Plan that was severely deficient, staff is skeptical that this version of the Landscaping Plan will be an improvement. - G. Applicant's Summary.
-The applicant's summary project letter was done hastily and is deficient.
-It concludes: "The proposed project furthers numerous policies of applicable plans and also provides an increase in quality housing opportunities for students."
-Staff believes this shows that the applicant is motivated by reasons that do not adequately support thoughtful development of the community.
+However, since the first and second iteration of the original site plan had a Landscaping Plan that was severely deficient, staff is not convinced that this version of the Landscaping Plan will be an improvement. - G. Applicant's Summary.
+The summary of the applicant's project letter was done hastily and carelessly submitted.
+It concludes: 'The proposed project furthers numerous policies of applicable plans and also provides an increase in quality housing opportunities for students.'
+Staff believes this to show that the applicant is only motivated by monetary reasons and does not adequately support thoughtful development of the community.